bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 What's interesting to note is:

-- The way of declaring the name of a component is quite different, with Angular and Vue letting the component itself determine its name whereas React and Svelte lean more towards the component being named when importing (even though usually the name will be determined by the filename or class name)
+- The way of declaring the name of a component is quite different, with Angular and Vue letting the component itself determine its name whereas React leans towards the component being named when importing (even though usually the name will be determined by the filename or class name).
 - The way of using the components is quite similar, the difference being that Angular and Vue use the `<bla></bla>` syntax where React and Svelte opt for the `<Bla/>` syntax.

 ### Passing data into a child component (Props)

 Another common feature amongst the dominating frameworks is that they allow data to be passed into components.
-The data that can be passed into a component is often called "props", since it reflects the properties of that component.
+This is often called "props" of a component, since it specifies the properties that it has.
+I think params would also have been a good name, since it's the way in which a component can be parameterized.

 ```React
 // child